vivainio/RoughGrep/README.md

     appended instead of just the line.
   - Press `g` to view git history for the file in `gitk`.
   - Press `b` to open `git blame` view of the file, with current line focused.
 Spread the guilt!
+  - Press `l` to open `git log -p` view of the file.
+Useful to search deeper than what "git blame" shows you.
   - Press `d` to open containing folder in Windows file explorer.
   - Press `F12` ('go to definition) to search for the word under cursor, or the currently selected text.